yslianTim/rhbm_gem/docs/developer/adding-dataobject-operations-and-iteration.md

 `DataObjectDispatch`

 - use when generic code needs to probe or enforce `DataObjectBase` runtime type
-- do not move command policy into `DataObjectDispatch`
+- keep command policy out of `DataObjectDispatch`

 ## 2. Required File Updates